 Fuelled by a strong consumer demand and ease of availability, the growth in the personal loan AUM has been significantly higher than the growth in the overall retail sector credit.
-The Indian personal loan market was valued at INR 5.72 Billion as at the end of FY21 and grew at a 3-year CAGR of 26% during the period 2018 to 20211.
-The ticket size of personal loans has also been on an increasing trend; however the average ticket size of personal loans has decreased on account of the increase in demand for small ticket loans; the average ticket during FY2018 was INR 2.81 Lakhs as compared to INR 2.30 Lakhs during FY2020.
+The Indian personal loan market was valued at ₹7.92 lakh crore at the end of FY22 and grew at a 3-year CAGR of 27% during the period 2019 to 20221.
+The ticket size of personal loans has also been on an increasing trend; however, the average ticket size of personal loans has decreased on account of the increase in demand for small ticket loans; the average ticket during FY2018 was ₹2.81 Lakhs as compared to ₹0.83 Lakhs during FY2022.

-Chart 15: Personal Loan Market size (Source: GT Research)
+Chart 16: Personal Loan Market size19

-The geographic focus for personal loan in the past has been Metro / Tier 1 cities.
-However, with the rapid urbanization the market for personal loans in Metro / Tier 1 cities have saturated and lenders have refocused their attention to Tier 2 and Tier 3 cities.
-Tier 3 cities account for over 40% of the overall personal loan market and registered registering ~25% Y-o-Y growth during the year.
+The geographic focus for personal loans in the past has been Metro/ Tier 1 cities.
+However, with rapid urbanization, the market for personal loans in Metro / Tier 1 cities have saturated and lenders have refocused their attention to Tier 2 and Tier 3 cities.
 While the growth in Tier 2 & 3 cities have been propelled by the large untapped customer base, lenders have also been encouraged by the low levels of delinquency in these regions as compared to the Metro cities.

-With over ~10% New to Credit (NTC) customers onboarded during FY2020, personal loans play a crucial role in the furtherment of the country's financial inclusion agenda.
-With a large portion of unbanked population, Tier 3 cities drive the growth in the addition of NTC customers; during the FY2020, ~15% of customers from Tier 3 cities were NTC customers while the industry average for NTC customers is 12%.
+With over ~19.1% New to Credit (NTC) customers onboarded during FY2021, personal loans play a crucial role in the furtherment of the country's financial inclusion agenda.
+With a large portion of unbanked population, Tier 3 cities drive the growth in the addition of NTC customers.